Mistakes Beginners Make When Playing The Piano

 7. Practicing using one hand

 While there are always exceptions for using one hand, try as much as possible to use both hands from the onset.
-This is the convenient way to learn fast and to master the pattern correctly.
+This is a convenient way to learn fast and to master the pattern correctly.

 Remember, using one hand may end up becoming a habit, and this will hurt your progress.
 Choosing the easiest path of playing a piece can be fast, but you won’t learn much.